redxaxder/7DRL2022/roadmap.md

   + particles
   + flickering
   - lighting
-    - normal maps
+    + normal maps
     - occlude lights
-    + rework rage bulbs into something that doesn't interact with fire lighting x spreading
+    + rework rage bulbs into something that doesn't interact with fire lighting
+  + spreading
     - a burning object knocked into an enemy should light them on fire
   - brandy interaction
-  - rogues with a dodge stop, drop, and roll to extinguish
+  + rogues with a dodge stop, drop, and roll to extinguish
-    - make sure to change the combat log
+    + make sure to change the combat log
-  - Things that die from fire shouldn't splatter blood x wizard shoots over tables/chairs x fireball ignites furniture
+  + Things that die from fire shouldn't splatter blood x wizard shoots over tables/chairs x fireball ignites furniture
 - brazier